l2iterative/alternative-serde0/README.md

 Our experiment shows that it can correctly serialize them into the compact format in `Vec<u32>`.

-### Relation to our Bonsai PHP SDK

-It is important to clarify that the [Bonsai PHP SDK](https://github.com/l2iterative/bonsai-sdk-php) repository implements the standard RISC Zero serialization, not the alternative one here.
-But the alternative serialization does have the benefit because now `Vec<u8>` in Rust is being treated similar to `string` in PHP, which is a binary-safe version of byte buffer.

-We may update the Bonsai PHP SDK, but we warn that there are going to be overhead.
-The fact that short u8 vectors are being treated as tuples force us to serialize some tuples in the same way, and PHP needs to conform to these existing serde practice.

 ### Updates

-Note that the serialization algorithm is completely different from previous commits due to discussion in https://github.com/risc0/risc0/issues/1298.
+This algorithm has been completed changed several times to handle different corner cases.

-I would like to credit @austinabell for the thought process of leading to this new algorithm.
+It is necessary to credit @austinabell, @flaub, and @nategraf for the thought process of leading to this new algorithm.

+Readers interested in the algorithm can check the pending PR: https://github.com/risc0/risc0/pull/1303.

 ### License